codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why does Han Solo like gum?
-It's chewy!
+Why did the tree go to the dentist?
+It needed a root canal.

 ## Daily Trivia

-Whistler was the codename of this Microsoft Operating System.
+America Online (AOL) started out as which of these online service providers?
- 1. Windows 2000
+ 1. CompuServe
- 2. Windows XP
+ 2. Prodigy
- 3. Windows 7
+ 3. GEnie
- 4. Windows 95
+ 4. Quantum Link

 <details>
   <summary>Answer</summary>
-  Windows XP
+  Quantum Link
 </details>

 ## Home Server Up-Time

-Its been **12 days** since this server shutdown
+Its been **13 days** since this server shutdown